gustavheesen/tawer-defense/plan.md

 # Tower Defense Game: Enhanced Modular File Plan

+## Project Structure

+This file describes the intended modular structure and organization of the Tower Defense Game project.
+For a list of implemented features and the current development backlog, see:
+- `implemented_features.md` (what's done)
+- `dev_backlog.md` (what's next/ideas)

 ## 1. **index.html**
 - Main HTML file.
 - Loads the canvas, UI, and all JS modules.